Automation scenarios tools

 edited_by_display_namestr | nullDisplay name of the last editor.

-The tool returns a ScenarioResponse object with the following parameters:
+When scenario_id is provided, the tool returns a ScenarioResponse object with the following parameters:

 ParameterTypeDescription